|Alias|| The Imp|

 When Renly Baratheon is murdered at Storm's End, Tyrion seizes the opportunity to bring the Tyrells to the Lannister cause.
 He sends Petyr Baelish to treat with the Tyrells and offers Joffrey in marriage to Margaery Tyrell.
 Tyrion continues to thwart Cersei's plans, including one to send a disguised Tommen to Rosby to remove him from the reach of the mobs and Tyrion.
 On one occasion Tyrion drugs her so that she will not be able to attend the small council.
 In retaliation Cersei has Alayaya, whom she believes is Tyrion's whore, seized and beaten, offering her freedom in return for custody over Tommen.
 Tyrion is furious and swears to take from Cersei everything she cares about.

 When Stannis's forces attack King's Landing in the Battle of the Blackwater, Tyrion sets in place a giant chain in Blackwater Bay which traps many ships, Lannister and Baratheon alike.
-The wildfire commissioned from the Alchemists is then launched at the ships and they are trapped in the bay to burn.
+The wildfire commissioned from the alchemists is then launched at the ships and they are trapped in the bay to burn.
 During the battle, Tyrion is forced to lead a sortie out past the city walls because Sandor Clegane, terrified of fire, refuses to do so.
 Tyrion heads his men in a wedge formation dispersing the men assaulting the King's Gate.
 He then continues with his men to hold the men crossing over a makeshift bridge made of of sinking galleys of Stannis's fleet in the river.
-During the battle, Ser Mandon Moore of the Kingsguard turns on Tyrion and tries to kill him, slicing off his nose, but Tyrion is saved by his squire Podrick Payne before Moore can kill him.
+During the battle, Ser Mandon Moore of the Kingsguard turns on Tyrion and tries to kill him, slicing off his nose, but Tyrion is saved by his squire, Podrick Payne, before Mandon can kill him.
 Tyrion passes out and wakes up in bed some time after the battle, suffering from serious facial wounds and the loss of most of his nose.
-Tyrion suspects that Cersei was behind the assassination attempt.
+The wounds are treated by Maester Ballabar, but Tyrion asks for him to be replaced with Maester Frenken, whom Tyrion is more familiar with.
+Tyrion suspects that Cersei was behind Mandon's assassination attempt.